Here are tips for using E6000 glue, Crafters Goop and Diamond Glaze™.

 Diamond Glaze™ by JudiKins

-This is not a product I can offer for sale on our web sites since I do not have a bricks and mortar store at this time, but I do want to share the product source with you.
+This is not a product we can offer for sale on our web sites since I do not have a bricks and mortar store at this time, but we do want to share the product source with you.

 Many of you have asked for a glue which is good to use with art work, scanned images or stamped work.
 Diamond Glaze™ is a dimensional adhesive that dries to a clear glass-like finish.
 You will love using it with any of our settings.
 It securely holds Vellum, glass beads, glitter and many other mediums.
 Unlike other clear adhesives, Diamond Glaze is mixable with dye-based inks, watercolor, and pearlescent pigments.
 This dimensional adhesive dries to a clear glass-like finish.
 You can use it directly over your artwork to create a raised finish, or use it as a glue to attach beads and glitter.
 Diamond Glaze is water-soluble when wet, but once dry, it is permanent, and difficult to remove.
 The manufacturer recommends covering any work surface while using this product.
 A thin layer will dry quickly, but a thicker layer may take hours to dry, depending upon the humidity.
 It comes in a 2 fl.
 Oz. bottle, with a fine tipped applicator.
 This product is offered for sale at this address on the web site for Stampington.com.